You have a "huge" table, and you need to ALTER it. By "huge" I mean that the ALTER would take an unacceptable amount of time.

 Alternative - Log table

-If the table is a simple, append-only, "log", then the job can be done a lot simpler.
+If the table to be Altered is a simple, append-only, "log", then the job can be done a lot simpler.
 There is no need for the Database Layer (though that might be best practice).
 The Migrate script can probably be run faster.

 ⚈ Migrate 1K-10K records per iteration, no extra locking needed.